Rapid Antigen Testing Program

 Required Rapid Antigen Testing program for individuals who have received an approved exemption from the university

-Effective Monday, October 18, individuals accessing campus or in-person university activities off-campus must be fully vaccinated or have received an approved exemption from the university.
+Individuals accessing campus or in-person university activities off-campus must be fully vaccinated or have received an approved exemption from the university.
 Individuals who have approved exemptions are still required to participate in the Rapid Antigen Testing Program and will receive information about how to enrol along with their exemption approval.

 Participants in the testing program must complete testing twice per week on Mondays and Thursdays, regardless of when they are planning to access campus or in-person university activities off campus.